FasterXML/jackson-databind/README.md

 Databind jar is also a functional OSGi bundle, with proper import/export declarations, so it can be use on OSGi container as is.

-With Jackson 2.10, jar will also include `module-info.class` to work as proper Java Module.
+Jackson 2.10 and above include `module-info.class` definitions so the jar is also a proper Java Module (JPMS).

-Jackson 2.12 also includes additional Gradle 6 Module Metadata for version alignment with Gradle.
+Jackson 2.12 and above include additional Gradle 6 Module Metadata for version alignment with Gradle.

 -----